fedde31/GrandMA3-Layout-border-colors/README.md

 # GrandMA3-Layout-bordercolors
 A plugin to assign boarder colors on fixture layout objects sorted by fixturetype.

-Copy code from LayoutColorsMainV2 to componet 1 in a GrandMA3 plugin.
+Copy code from LayoutColorsMainV2 to componet 1 in a GrandMA3 plugin. <br />
-And LayoutColorsUIV2 to component 2.
+And LayoutColorsUIV2 to component 2. <br />
 And LayoutColorListV2 to component 3.